Mutawakilu Adam: 2012 Elections

-He contested for the Damango constituency seat in the 2012 on the ticket of the National Democratic Congress and won by getting 9,518 votes representing 56.79% against Albert Kassim Diwura his closest contender of New Patriotic Party's candidate who got 7,041 votes representing 42.01%.
-He served on the majority bench from 2013 to 2017 since his party had retained power in the elections through President John Dramani Mahama and had maintained their majority seats in parliament.
+Adam contested for the Damango constituency seat in 2012 on the ticket of the National Democratic Congress, and won by getting 9,518 votes, representing 56.79% against Albert Kassim Diwura, his closest contender and the New Patriotic Party's candidate, who got 7,041 votes representing 42.01%.
+Adam served on the majority bench from 2013 to 2017 since his party had retained power in the elections through President John Dramani Mahama and had maintained their majority seats in parliament.

-2016 Elections
+2016 elections

-In 2016, Mutawakilu contested for re election for the Damango Constituency, he won the parliamentary elections by getting 10,263 votes which represented 55.22% against Albert Kassim Diwura, same candidate from the 2012 elections, who this time had 8,139 votes representing 43.79%.
-His party lost the general Presidential Elections to the New Patriotic Party and had lost their majority seats therefore this time around he was to serve on the minority bench of the parliament.
+In 2016, Adam contested for reelection for the Damango Constituency.
+He won the parliamentary elections by getting 10,263 votes, which represented 55.22%, against Albert Kassim Diwura, the same candidate from the 2012 elections, who this time had 8,139 votes representing 43.79%.
+His party lost the general presidential elections to the New Patriotic Party, and had lost their majority seats.
+Therefore, this time, he was to serve on the minority bench of the parliament.

-Mutawakilu Adam is a member of the Minority Bench of the 7th Parliament of the 4th Republic in Ghana.
-He is the Minority Spokesperson on Mines and Energy.
+Adam is a member of the Minority Bench of the 7th Parliament of the 4th Republic in Ghana.
+He is the minority spokesperson on Mines and Energy.
 He also served on the Members Holding Ofiices of Profit Committee.